pelican-eggs/eggs/README.md

 5. Select what nest you want to put the egg in.
    1. If you want a new nest you need to create it before importing the egg.

-# You must restart your daemon after importing an egg if you are using 0.7, this is not required on 1.X.
+# You must restart your daemon after importing an egg if you are using 0.7.
+This is not required on 1.X.

 ## Please read the CONTRIBUTING.md before submitting PRs